AIDome-png/Student-Record-System/README.md

 ## Feedback and Suggestions
 I'm a Student Developer, and I'm open for some feedbacks.
 If you have ideas or suggestion to improve this project, feel free to leave a comment.
-I'd love to learn from all of you!
+I'd love to learn from you!

 > Created by Adam Carteciano using a mobile application.